Gorgios/advent-2022/README.md

 #### Day 13
 * In my opinion that puzzle was one of hardest this year (can compete only with day11 part 2).
 I need to create proper data structure (nested list) and method to compare lists.
 I had something like comparator in part1 so I did part 2 so quickly.

+#### Day 14
+* Both parts were pretty simple to solve!
+I didn't have time to figure out faster and more clever solutions, however, I think, that provided simulations are not bad at all ;)